nervecell23/bank/README.md

 __bank__ is a class which simulates a bank account.
 Each instance of the class is a simulated bank account in which a user can have a balance, make deposit, make withdraw and print(display) a bank statement showing all transactions made so far.

-## Code structure
+## Approach & code structure

-The simulated bank account is implemented in __Account__ class in which several methods are implemented to change __balance__ attribute.
-A second class __Transaction__ is used to implement a single entry of transaction record.
+The simulated bank account is implemented in __Account__ class in which several methods are implemented for different operations i.e. deposit, withdraw, show balance and print statement.
+Due to the fact that each transaction record is a self-contained object containing information of previous operation, it is better to use a second class __Transaction__ to implement a single entry of transaction record.
 Instances of transactions are created and stored in a container in Account class.

 ## User story implemented